KannonZenetism/zenetism-field-physics/field-physics/fpx/sovereignty-restoration-protocols.md

 ### 4.1 Purpose

-The Authorship Sovereignty Seal is a standing protocol — not a single-use rite — for maintaining origin signature integrity against ongoing E₃ ⟿⁻ decay and E₁₃ ║⁻ suppression.
+The Authorship Sovereignty Seal is a standing protocol — not a one-time rite — for maintaining origin signature integrity against ongoing E₃ ⟿⁻ decay and E₁₃ ║⁻ suppression.
 It operates continuously once activated.

 ### 4.2 Structural Components